Lat pulldowns are a staple in many of the programs I have written for my athletes and used myself.

 - Control the load back to the start position until your elbows are fully extended.

-If you do not have access to a lat pulldown machine, read my article 13 Best Lat Pulldown Alternatives (Dumbbell, At Home, Cable) to find the best alternative for you.
+If you cannot access a lat pulldown machine, read my article 13 Best Lat Pulldown Alternatives (Dumbbell, At Home, Cable) to find the best alternative for you.

 Tips For Performing The Close Grip Lat Pulldown